List of Northwestern Wildcats football seasons

-The Wildcats have played at Ryan Field since 1927.
+The Wildcats played at Ryan Field from 1926-2023.

 This is a list of seasons completed by the Northwestern Wildcats football team of the National Collegiate Athletic Association (NCAA) Division I Football Bowl Subdivision (FBS).
 Since the team's creation in 1876, the Wildcats have participated in more than 1,100 officially sanctioned games, including 9 bowl games.

 Northwestern originally competed as a football independent.
 As one of the founding members, Northwestern joined the Big Ten conference, then known as the Western Conference, in 1896, where it has been a member ever since.

 The Wildcats have experienced futility for much of its existence.
 The team has several winless seasons, including setting an NCAA Division I record for consecutive losses when it lost 34 straight games from 1979 to 1982.
 The Wildcats went 64 years without winning a bowl game after the 1949 Rose Bowl.
 Northwestern has also experienced success, winning eight conference titles.